 For Pad Thai, try a French Riesling like Josmeyer Grand Hengst Riesling, 2014

 This wine comes from Alsace, with bright acidity, notes of ripe lemons, apples, and tropical fruit, and a medium body.
-The fresh notes complement the lighter bean sprouts and shredded carrots, with the multi-layered flavors pair well with the complexity of a mostly mild, creamy and crunchy dosh.
+The fresh notes complement the lighter bean sprouts and shredded carrots, with the multi-layered flavors pair well with the complexity of a mostly mild, creamy and crunchy dish.

 For Red Curry, a try a classic Chardonnay like Babich Hawkes Bay Unoaked 2016